 Culture grows with the growth and development of societies.
 Each society has its own culture that reflects its personality and identity.
-Therefore, cultural development, in our time, is receiving great attention.
+Therefore, cultural development, in our time, is receiving significant attention.
 Culture is the basis of progress and prosperity and the fruit of the efforts that formed successive human civilizations.
 For Libya, culture is an essential variable in the formation of Libyan society.
 Society faced and still faces many changes and transforming events due to changes in the political and economic powers.

 Diverse in Culture

 The political powers managed to bury the diversity of Libya and impose Arabism on the entire nation.
-It tried to reflect the notion of Arabism to neighboring countries in order to identify Libya as an Arab country.
+It tried to reflect the notion of Arabism to neighboring countries to identify Libya as an Arab country.
 However, post the revolution in 2011, the power of culture overtook the scene.
 It emerged back to the surface through embracing and re-introducing/re-representing their cultures within the whole Libyan culture.

 The Culture’s Impact Felt Throughout History